nagarajabm/Devops-essentials/Lab 6.md

 ## Clean Up

-Login to the JumpServer and navivate to the eblwo directory
+Login to the JumpServer and navigate to the below directory
 ```
 cd ~ && cd devops-labs
 ```